splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 #.
 Use the filter bar to refine traces by time range, environment, workflow, services, and tags.
 #.
 Use the trace view selection to select trace and error counts or duration in the chart.
 #.
 Use the minimum and maximum trace duration to refine the traces that are included by their duration.
 #.
 Use the sample ratio to select all traces or 10% of traces.
+By default the sample ratio is set to 1:10.
+Once you make a selection, your selection is preserved.
 #.
 Use the :guilabel:`Errors Only` switch to show only traces with errors.
 #.
 Use the search to look up a trace by its ID.
 #.
 Use the real-time chart to view the count of total traces with error or a trace duration heatmap depending on your selections.